World Series

-The World Series is the annual championship series of Major League Baseball (MLB).
-It has been contested since between the champion teams of the American League (AL) and the National League (NL).
-The winning team, determined through a best-of-seven playoff (except in 1903 and from 1919–1921, when a best-of-nine format was used), is awarded the Commissioner's Trophy.
+The World Series is the annual championship series of Major League Baseball (MLB), a professional baseball league operating in the United States and Canada, contested between the champion teams of the American League (AL) and the National League (NL).
+The winning team, determined through a best-of-seven playoff (Note: A best-of-nine format was used in the 1903 and 1919-1921 editions of the World Series.), is declared the champions of the league (often called "world champions") and awarded the Commissioner's Trophy.
+It was first played in to determine the championship team of baseball after the American League declared itself the second major-league circuit in the United States to compete with the previously established National League.